 A digital transformation strategy requires executive leadership.
 A more customer-centric business culture and focus on customer experience needs leadership.
-Even a change in the ways organizations deal with personal data, in and beyond the scope of GDPR compliance, requires executive leadership.
+Even a change in the ways organizations deal with personal data requires executive leadership.
 And so it is for Industry 4.0 or whatever we like to call it.
 Thus, it does matter what Industry 4.0 executive views and intentions are.

 However, it is not that easy.
 After all, we are talking about typically long-term strategic approaches and that requires confidence, one of the senior business executive challenges in Industry 4.0.
 Moreover, a long-term focus and strategy with internal alignment on what path to chose isn’t a walk in the park either.
 And the ability to influence society in a scope of Industry 4.0 does require a lot of executive confidence in a world that’s changing on several fronts at the same time.

 The rapidly advancing technologies driving Industry 4.0 are bringing about social and economic change rapidly in an environment of unparalleled global connectivity and demographic change.
 It’s a time of great opportunity, but also risk. (“The Fourth Industrial Revolution is Here—Are You Ready?”, Deloitte Industry 4.0 report press release, quote Punit Renjen, Deloitte Global CEO, January 2018)